Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 Setting your gain properly is **vital**, as an incorrect setting can severely hurt your reception capabilities either due to the signal being weaker than it can be, or by saturating your SDR which damages the signal's quality. **Setting your gain beyond the SDR's saturation point only gives an illusion of a stronger signal, does NOT make it stronger, even if the SNR meter indicates otherwise!** You can see this by looking at the constellation while upping the gain pas this point, it deforms but does not grow clearer.
 Another way of seeing this is by looking at the BER of signals with FEC, it stays the same or even grows higher.

-To ensure it's set correctly, use the `Debug` menu in SatDump's `Recording` tab and refer to the folllowing examples:
+To ensure it's set correctly, use the `Debug` menu in SatDump's `Recording` tab and refer to the following examples:

 1) **A lot of dots are hitting the edge** → Gain too high